openxpki/openxpki/doc/reference/configuration/workflow.rst

     field:
         field_name: (as used above)
             name:        key used in context
             label:       The fields label
             placeholder: Hint text shown in empty form elements
             tooltip:     Text for "tooltip help"
             type:        Type of form element (default is input)
             required:    0|1
             default:     default value
+            api_type:    Shortcut syntax to specify an OpenAPI type
+            api_label:   Label to use in OpenAPI specification
             more_key:    other_value  (depends on form type)

     validator:
         class: OpenXPKI::Server::Workflow::Validator::CertIdentifierExists